Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Introduction

 \section{Introduction}

 The Binder parameter, \textit{a.k.a} the forth-order cumulant, is the useful tool for analyzing the critical phenomena~\cite{Binder1981,Binder1985}.
 Since the scaling dimension of the Binder parameter is zero, this value does not depend on the system size at the criticality.
 Therefore, the Binder parameters with different system sizes cross at the criticality which allows us to identify the critical point.
 Not only the spin systems but it can also be applied to particle systems~\cite{Watanabe2012}.
 Recently, a method for calculating Binder parameters using the tensor network was also proposed~\cite{Morita2019}.
 While there are dimensionless variables, such as the ratio of the correlation length to the linear system size, the Binder parameter has been widely used since it is easy to use and exhibits better convergence.
 However, the Binder parameter sometimes indicates peculiar behavior compared to other dimensionless parameters.
-For example, the Binder parameter exhibits a larger correction to scaling compared to $\xi/L$~\cite{Hasenbusch2008, Tomita2002}.
+For example, the Binder parameters are more affected by finite size effects than $\xi/L$~\cite{Hasenbusch2008, Tomita2002}, where $\xi$ is the correlation length and $L$ is the system size.
 The correction to scaling manifests itself most prominently as the non-monotonic size-dependence, a hump.
 The hump appears near the criticality in some systems, such as the Potts model (see Fig.~\ref{fig:binder}).
 The height of the hump often exhibits a significant system-size dependence, which makes the scaling analysis difficult.
 While the hump does not appear in the Ising model, the Binder parameters of the $q$-state Potts models with $q>2$ exhibit humps.
 The humps appear not only in the Potts models but in the frustrated system~\cite{Sandvik2012,Kalz2012}.
 Humps also appear in quantum systems~\cite{Harada2013, Suzuki2015}.
 The existence of the hump of the Binder parameter is known among researchers.
 For example, phenomenological arguments are given that the Binder parameter exhibits a hump when the system involves the first-order transition~\cite{Vollmayr1993}.
 Jin \textit{et al.} utilized the system-size dependence of the hump to identify the Potts point for the $J_1$--$J_2$ frustrated Ising model~\cite{Sandvik2012}.
 Kalz and Honecker adopted the Ising-like order parameter, which reduces the effects of the hump~\cite{Kalz2012}.
-But little is known about the properties of the hump.
-For example, it is not known why the effect of the hump is reduced by using the Ising definition or whether the hump can be eliminated.
+Recently, Patil and Sandvik proposed a new scenario for the origin of the hump of the Binder parameter in the system involving a pseudo-first-order transition~\cite{Patil2020}.
+They suggested that the nonmonotonic behavior of the Binder parameter originated from the Ising-like fluctuations of the order parameter near the criticality, where the symmetry of the ordered phase is not $Z_2$.
+Despite these studies, there are still many unanswered questions about the humps of the Binder parameter.
+For example, it is not known why the effect of the hump is reduced by adopting the Ising-like order parameter or whether the hump can be eliminated.